 For years there have been claims galore regarding the recipe for the 11 secret herbs and spices.

-There has been plenty of discussio when it comes to the KFC Chicken Recipe.
-Many of you may have even started off your working life in the ranks of KFC.
-There have been theories galore with some saying the taste is a combination of Salt and MSG.
+There has been plenty of discussion when it comes to the KFC Chicken Recipe.
+Many of you may have started your working life in the ranks of KFC and remember what the process was.

 KFC Chicken Recipe 11 Herbs and Spices